If you're planning a trip to Thailand, then this post will help you plan, pack, and ensure you get on that plane with everything you need.

-Anyway, without further ado, it's time to start ticking off your Thailand to-do list.
+So, without further ado, let's start ticking off your Thailand to-do list and make sure you're well-prepared for your travels.

 1. Visa